San Jose Considers Controversial Wage Settlement with Republic Services, Newby Island Landfill

 San Jose may be close to resolving a drawn-out legal fight with its recycling contractor over how to enforce the city’s living wage policy.
 At the heart of the dispute is the question of how to define “employee” in the modern workforce.

-But the City Council on Tuesday may ask for more time before it makes a decision about how to settle the case with Republic Services, the $9 billion company that runs the Newby Island landfill in nearby Milpitas.
+But the City Council on Tuesday may ask for more time before it makes a decision about how to settle the case with Republic Services, the $9 billion company that runs the Newby Island landfill on the border of Milpitas.

 According to San Jose’s Office of Equality Assurance, Republic Services shortchanged 193 workers nearly $2.6 million in 2012 and 2013.
 That’s because the multinational corporation insists that its subcontracting temps from Leadpoint Business Services weren’t named in a franchise deal signed with the city, thus making them exempt from San Jose’s living-wage policy.